diegopacheco/diegopacheco-architecture-library/src/concepts/IDEMPOTENCY.md

 It is an interesting property that allows the same operation to be performed multiple times without changing the result beyond the initial application.

 In REST APIs, idempotency is an important concept, especially for HTTP methods.
-Here are some common HTTP methods like GET, HEAD, OPTIONS, TRACE, PUT.
+Common idempotent HTTP methods include GET, HEAD, OPTIONS, TRACE, and PUT.

 - **GET**: The most famous and common Idempotent.
 Retrieving a resource multiple times does not change its state.